What should you do in the event of a death?

 - outside office hours: the provincial warning center

-After every death, a medical officer on duty must carry out a coroner's inquest.
+Following every death, a public health officer on duty must carry out a post-mortem examination.

-- the coroner's inquest may be held no earlier than three hours after the death has occurred
+- the post-mortem examination may not be carried out until at least three hours after the time of death

-- no changes may be made to the deceased person (including dressing or changing clothes)
+- No alterations may be made to the deceased (including dressing or changing their clothes)

 I would like to transfer the deceased person abroad or to another federal state.
 What do I need to do?

-Please contact your funeral home even if cremation is planned or in the case of repatriation to another federal state or abroad.
+Even if cremation is planned or in the case of a transfer to another federal state or abroad, please contact your funeral home.

 Where can I get a death certificate?

-You can obtain a death certificate from Service Unit Registry office and citizenship - Deaths
+You can obtain a death certificate from Service Unit Civil Registry Office and Citizenship - Deaths

 Data protection information in accordance with Art.
 13 GDPR for the death certificate